Submitty/submitty.github.io/_docs/sysadmin/user_access_level.md

     will not be able to access the course.

-_NOTE:_ User Access Level for the system is a separate from User Group for each course.
+_NOTE:_ User Access Level for the system is separate from User Group for each course.
 Typically users with **Faculty** User Access Level will be in the **Instructor** Group for each of their courses, but this is not required.
-In fact, it can be helpful to for faculty users to explore the Submitty interface for a specific course as a member of the **Student** User Group.
+In fact, it can be helpful for faculty users to explore the Submitty interface for a specific course as a member of the **Student** User Group.
 And sometimes it is useful to put the head graduate teaching assistant in the **Instructor** group for a